 Developing our campus

-- Improve the connectivity across our campus, creating safe, active and attractive routes for our community and the public
+- Improve the connectivity across our campus, creating safe, active and attractive routes

 - Consider materials, furniture, lighting and art to create a cohesive public realm

 Opening 2021 for students, staff and Portsmouth with an 'outstanding' rating from BREEAM UK